 AENOR AWARDS NUUK THE FIRST CERTIFICATE OF CYBERSECURITY IN VEHICLES WORDLWIDE

 The NUUK Mobility Solutions (NMS) startup -specialized in the design and development of intelligent light electric vehicle solutions- received this morning, at its AIC offices in Boroa-Amorebieta, the first AENOR “Cybersecurity in Vehicles” certificate awarded to a vehicle that passes a cybersecurity evaluation, in accordance with the UNECE/R155 requirements and applying the ESTP methodology -EUROCYBCAR Standard Test Protocol-.
-The certificate was given by Arantxa Tapia, Head of Economic Development , Sustainability and Environment of Innovation of the Basque Government, and Javier Mejía, AENOR Marketing & Business Development
+The certificate was given by Arantxa Tapia, Head of Economic Development , Sustainability and Environment of Innovation of the Basque Government, and by Javier Mejía, AENOR Marketing & Business Development Director.

 The NUUK Cargopro electric motorcycle model became, last December, the first vehicle in the world to pass a cybersecurity test -mandatory for cars, vans, trucks, buses, motorhomes and trailers that are approved in the EU Starting next July.
 EUROCYBCAR carried out the demanding cybersecurity evaluation at its Vitoria-Gasteiz laboratory, applying the ESTP methodology and in accordance with the requirements of the UNECE/R155 regulation, which evaluates up to 70 specific cybersecurity threats, and which AENOR now certifies.